bchabrier/MoneyPatch/README.md

 # Disclaimer
-These .bat files are provided only for information, with no garanty nor support.
+These .bat files are provided only for information, with no guaranty nor support.
 If you want to automatically download your bank accounts to Microsoft Money, please use the preferred solution `MSMoneyImporter`as described [here](https://github.com/bchabrier/MSMoneyImporter).